fuzzygroup/blog/_posts/2016-10-02-rails-an-analysis-of-breaking-the-build.md

 * We lost about an hour and a half of crawling time
 * I resolved the issues in less than 30 minutes and had us up and running again before dinner
 * It took longer to write this post mortem than it did to fix the issues

+In closing I also should state that the alphabetized Gemfile is better organized and will be better for maintenance long term.
+He also did a great job of preserving the cruft that was there previously which illustrated history and intent and I do appreciate that.
+I simply should have been more diligent before I accepted these changes.
+We lack a staging server for this project and I will ticket for myself the task of getting one built so we have a place to tackle sweeping changes like these.